-- the seriousness and relevance to the post applied for; - how long ago the offence occurred; - has the individual accepted responsibility for their actions?
+- the seriousness of any offence and relevance to the post applied for; - how long ago the offence occurred; - whether it was a one-off incident or a history of incidents; - whether the individual accepted responsibility for their actions?

 The school should also consider the incident in the context of the Teachers' Standards and Teacher misconduct guidance, if the applicant is applying for a teaching post.